 The Technical and Further Education Act 2017 incorporates The Baker Clause so that providers can access Year 7 -13 pupils to promote approved technical education qualifications and apprenticeships.
 The Careers Lead has excellent connections with the local providers and is building contacts with employers through school events and supported by the Enterprise Advisor.

-An annual Futures Event is held in the local community with several providers and employers promoting further education, higher education and apprenticeships takes place for Year 11 pupils and their families may attend to help with their decisions for Year 12.
+An annual Futures Event is held in the local community with several providers and employers promoting further education, higher education and apprenticeships takes place for Year 11 students and their families may attend to help with their decisions for Year 12.
 The school’s careers programme embeds opportunities for providers to deliver workshops, assemblies and information to all year groups.
 Any requests to access students must be through the Careers Lead and decisions will be made dependent on timings, timetabling, exams and whether the information on offer is relevant to the year group and not already delivered by another provider.
-The school is limited to taking pupils off normal timetables, however Personal Development Days take place once every half term which focus’ on aspirations and careers.
+The school is limited to taking students off normal timetables, however Personal Development Days take place once every half term which focus’ on aspirations and careers.

 Nelson & Colne College Burnley College Bacup & Rawtenstall Grammar School Sixth Form Clitheroe Royal Grammar School Sixth Form Accrington & Rossendale College Blackburn College St.Mary’s College, Blackburn St.Christopher’s The Sixth Form, Accrington Craven College, Skipton Skipton Girls’ High School, Sixth Form Ermysted’s Grammar School, Skipton Myerscough College